pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 ##WordPress Plugins

 ### [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/){.external}
-**Issue**: Full site backups are exported to the `wp-content/ai1wm-backups` directory, which is tracked in Git.
+**Issue #1**: Full site backups are exported to the `wp-content/ai1wm-backups` directory, which is tracked in Git.
 Large backup files tracked in Git can cause problems with platform backups, deploys and other workflows.

 The plugin also requires write access to `wp-content/plugins/all-in-one-wp-migration/storage`, which is not permitted on Test and Live environments on Pantheon by design.
 For additional details, see [Using Extensions That Assume Write Access](/docs/assuming-write-access).

 **Solution**: You can create and download full backups from your [Dashboard](/docs/backups/).

+**Issue #2**: Uploading large import files is hitting the 59 seconds timeout or getting invalid file path.

+**Solution**: You can upload the import file directly to the plugin's designated writeable path `wp-content/uploads/wpallimport/files/`.
+When creating a new import using `existing file`, the file uploaded should appear in there as a selection.

 <hr>

 ### [Autoptimize](https://wordpress.org/plugins/autoptimize/){.external}